l1-ca0/http-server-cpp/DOCUMENTATION.md

 - **No Range Requests** - Partial content delivery not implemented
 - **Basic Authentication** - No built-in auth schemes

+### HTTPS/SSL Limitations

+- **No HTTP/2 over TLS** - HTTPS uses HTTP/1.1 only
+- **No Advanced SSL Features** - Missing HSTS, certificate pinning, OCSP stapling
+- **Self-Signed Certificates** - Production deployments need proper CA-signed certificates

-For production use, deploy behind a full-featured reverse proxy like Nginx or Apache.
+For production use, consider deploying behind a full-featured reverse proxy like Nginx or Apache for advanced features.